borg286/sevtech/README.md

 ### Starlight Generation and rock crystal stats

 * If you have time then only liquify a handful of rock crystals into starlight.
-Turn the rest into celestial rock crystals, described below, which are better is all respects.
+Turn the rest into celestial rock crystals, described below, which are better in all respects.

 * When siphoning starlight from rock crystals into lightwells start this process at nightfall, as daylight reduces the amount of liquid starlight generated.